Skip to main content

 Open

 In USAID's letter responding to our report, USAID concurred with this recommendation.
 The Fiscal Year 2020 MSME Results Report, completed after our report issued in 2021, noted that USAID planned to change its methodology for data collection of MSME results.
 Specifically, for the Fiscal Year 2020 and 2021 MSME Results Reports, it used missions' and bureaus' Operational Plans to identify planned spending on MSME assistance, including for the very poor and women.
 USAID used relevant performance indicators in the Performance Plan and Reports (PPRs) to collect data from missions and bureaus who had reported on MSME-related indicators.
 However, the data collection for the Fiscal Year 2020 and 2021 MSME Results Reports declined, which suggests that this new process is not yet capturing all relevant assistance.
+The Fiscal Year 2022 MSME Results Report--the most recent report as of August 2024--noted that limitations and challenges in data collection for this report remain.
 We will continue to monitor USAID's implementation of this recommendation.

 U.S. Agency for International Development The USAID Administrator should direct the Private Sector Engagement Hub or other appropriate entity to take steps to ensure the reliability of the micro, small, and medium-sized enterprise assistance data reported to Congress.
 (Recommendation 6)